FALLACY 1: CONTEMPORARY APPROACHES

 In the chapter entitled “Standard Treatment”, Hamblin proposes four lists of fallacies.

-— The list of Aristotle in the Sophistical Refutations, S. Fallacy (2).
+— Aristotle’list in the Sophistical Refutations, see fallacy (2).

-— The fallacies or arguments ad —, a list of modern fallacies, designated by Latin labels of this form, S. Ad — Arguments.
+— The fallacies or arguments ad —, a list of modern fallacies, designated by Latin labels of this form, see ad — arguments.

 — The syllogistic paralogisms.

-Under this last heading Hamblin proposes the following six cases:
+Under this last heading Hamblin suggests the following six cases:

-Fallacy of simplism or pseudo-simplicity, (id., p.
-45), according to which the simplest explanation is necessarily the best.
+— The fallacy of simplism or pseudo-simplicity, (id., p.
+45) according to which the simplest explanation is necessarily the best.

-The fallacy of exclusive linearity (ibid.), assumes that a series of factors is ordered according to a strictly linear progression.
-The fallacy of linearity neglects the existence of thresholds and ruptures in the development of phenomena.
-This is an extrapolation fallacy: for example, the conductivity of a metal or a solution decreases steadily and then drops abruptly when approaching absolute zero temperature.
+— The fallacy of exclusive linearity (ibid.), which assumes that a set of factors is ordered according to a strictly linear progression.
+The fallacy of linearity neglects the existence of thresholds and breaks in the development of phenomena.
+This is an extrapolation fallacy: for example, the conductivity of a metal or a solution decreases steadily and then drops abruptly as the temperature approaches absolute zero.

-The genetic fallacy (ibid.), ostracizes an idea or a practice on the basis of their source or origin: “This is exactly what the Bad Guys Group says”, S. Authority.
+— The genetic fallacy (ibid.), which ostracizes an idea or a practice on the basis of its source or origin: “This is exactly what the Bad Guys Group says”, see authority.

-Hasty generalization (ibid.), which may correspond to the fallacy of accident or induction, S. Accident; Induction.
+— The fallacy of hasty generalization (ibid.), which may correspond to the fallacy of accident or induction.

 — The naturalistic fallacy (id., p.
 48).
 Moore defines this fallacy of valuing the “natural” as follows: